Henry-Johnson-100/Sakana-Interpreter/README.md

 >(this_binding <(10)<)>
 ```

-Where the binding is essentially declared with a send fish, an id, and a value returned to that id via a return fish.
+Where the binding is declared with a send fish, an id, and a value returned to that id via a return fish.

 #### Example - procedural factorial